Aamirio/Grocery/README.md

 * To buy 2 apples and a bottle of milk the day after tomorrow:
 `java -jar target/grocery-0.0.1-SNAPSHOT.jar 2 Apple Apple Milk`

+### Future Releases...

+... should contain a more suitable CLI where you can add items to your basket one at a time